Baby Shark: Wright v SmartStudy

-Cultural impact

 In media

 In October 2019, a 75-minute stage musical based on the Pinkfong song and characters, titled Baby Shark Live, made its debut at Spartanburg Memorial Auditorium in Spartanburg, South Carolina.
 By this time, Pinkfong was also marketing a wide variety of merchandise based on their song and video, including clothing, bedding, toys and fishing tackle.

-In 2019 and 2020, the song was featured in The Angry Birds Movie 2 and Rubber and was playable (you could dance it) in Just Dance 2020.
+In 2019 and 2020, the song was featured in the films The Angry Birds Movie 2 and Rubber and as a playable song in the video game Just Dance 2020.

-In November 2019, an officially licensed children's book based on the Pinkfong characters was being marketed by HarperCollins, while five unlicensed children's books offered by Scholastic Corporation had sold over one million copies.
+In November 2019, a children's book based on the Pinkfong characters was being marketed by HarperCollins, while five unlicensed children's books offered by Scholastic Corporation had sold over one million copies.
 In 2020, Pinkfong partnered with Bushiroad to include "Baby Shark" as a playable track in the English server of BanG Dream!
 Girls Band Party! from March 27 to April 17.

 In June 2020, Pinkfong announced the television series Baby Shark's Big Show!, which premiered on Educational Broadcasting System (EBS) in South Korea.
 The show premiered on Nickelodeon in the United States in December 2020.
 On July 20, 2021, the series was renewed for a second season, and a feature film based on the series was released on December 8, 2023.

-In the American comedy-drama television series Ted Lasso, fictional soccer player Jamie Tartt (played by English actor Phil Dunster) uses the tune of the song as his goal celebration anthem, in which the words "Baby Shark" are replaced with his name.
+In the American comedy-drama television series Ted Lasso, fictional association football player Jamie Tartt uses the tune of the song as his goal celebration anthem, in which the words "Baby Shark" are replaced with his name.

 In April 2024, Pinkfong announced its limited-time collaboration with the game company Supercell to incorporate Baby Shark into the company's mobile game Brawl Stars.
 On April 1, a Baby Shark-themed in-game skin was introduced in the game.
-The popular Brawler El Primo would also adopt the new Baby Shark skin.
-Additionally, the song would play nonstop while players were playing, and a Baby Shark pin would be awarded to those who succeeded in the new Baby Shark challenges.
+The Brawler El Primo adopted the Baby Shark skin.
+Additionally, the song played nonstop while players were playing, and a Baby Shark pin was awarded to those who succeeded in the Baby Shark challenges.

 The fourth season of The Umbrella Academy released in August 2024 features long excerpts of the song in several episodes.